Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 Summary

 So, here we saw every aspect of a queue in data structures.
 You might have got at least some idea regarding queues and their applications.
-I know it's quite difficult to understand the whole topic in a single go.
+I know it's pretty difficult to understand the whole topic in a single go.
 Therefore, refer to it again and again till you get thorough with the queue in data structures.
-To test your knowledge of queue, enroll in our Best Data Structures And Algorithms Course.
+To test your knowledge of queues, enroll in our Best Data Structures And Algorithms Course.

 FAQs